Martin Goodman (publisher): Men's magazines

 In addition to men's adventure magazines and Humorama, Goodman also published many other magazines covering a plethora of topics including several male-oriented glossy 5" × 7" digests in the early to mid-1950s (e.g. Focus, Photo, and Eye) prior to the development of Humorama, as well as many romance, film and television, sports and other general interest magazines spanning several decades.

 Personal life

-Goodman was married to Jean Davis, with whom he had children Iden, Charles, and Amy.
+Goodman was married to Jean Davis, with whom he had three children.
 He died on June 6, 1992, at his home in Palm Beach, Florida, aged 84.

-Son Charles, known as "Chip", founded his own publishing company that produced 80 magazines in home, fitness, pornography and other niches, before dying of pneumonia in 1996, aged 55.
-Grandson Jason Goodman circa 2010 announced a partnership with Ardden Entertainment to relaunch Goodman's 1970s Atlas Comics.